vma/getopt/README.md

 	"github.com/vma/getopt"
 ```

-This package is forked from github.com/pborman/getopt/v2
+This package is forked from github.com/pborman/getopt/v2 with the following changes:

+- Add default help flags (-h and --help) if not defined by user
+- Print flag non-null default value in usage

 ## Usage